Flowering Dogwood Trees

 Pests:

 The most common insect pest is the dogwood borer, whose larvae burrow under the bark of the trunk and limbs.
-Because newly hatched larvae enter the tree through wounds or broken bark, avoid damage to the bark when doing lawn maintenance or pruning.
+Because newly hatched larvae enter the tree through wounds or broken bark, avoid damage to the bark when doing lawn maintenance and don't prune from April to June when borers are most active.
 Infected trees can be treated by spraying with an insecticide.

 DOGWOOD PICTURES